ollescherling/o_sch_ling/README.md

 _________________________________________________
-A small selection of my Python programming projects, which I have developed and executed professionally can be found above.
+A small selection of my professional Python programming projects.

 - PDF Contract Verifier V16 is a Python program which individually verifies the validity of contracts and assists in efficiently saving these documents.

-- PDF Data Exporter Python is also a Python program and loops through PDF documents in a selected folder, collects, and exports specific data points to an Excel file.
+- PDF Data Exporter Python is also a Python program which loops through PDF documents in a selected folder, collects, and exports specific data points to an Excel file.
 It saved several months of manual work.

-- Mass block of inactive customers is used for identifying inactive customers, of which a file thereafter is sent to a system team for a mass block.
+- Identification of inactive customers is used for identifying inactive customers, of which a file thereafter is sent to a system team for a mass block.

 - The ongoing risk analysis project is used to compare risk levels between different industries when invoices are sent to debt collection.
 _________________________________________________